modolabs/Kurogo-Mobile-Web/doc/Guide/authentication.rst

 refer to it in any module authorization settings.

 Each authority has a number of required attributes and depending on the type of authority it will have several others.
-See :doc:`administration` for more information on configuration files.
+See :doc:`configuration` for more information on configuration files.

 The following values are *required* for all authorities: